-The investigation into 30 historic peals of bells described in this article proves that they were tuned or assessed using strike notes.
+The investigation into 30 historic peals of bells described in this article proves that they were tuned or assessed using strike notes, not nominal frequencies.
 The origin of the strike note in a bell is explained in the next section.
 Once the flattening effect on the strike note of other partial frequencies in the bells (particularly the upper partials) is taken into account, the accuracy of the strike pitches in these peals proves to be much better than expected.
 The upper partials of bells are not routinely recorded, so this accurate tuning of the strike notes in historic peals has not previously been recognised.

 Partial frequencies and the strike note

 The strike pitch or strike note, which is the note that we hear when a bell rings, is generated in the ear from the nominal and upper partials.
 This is important; the note we hear doesn’t necessarily correspond with any of the partial frequencies that can be physically measured.
 The strike note is approximately an octave below the nominal, but my PhD research showed that the exact note is significantly influenced by the upper partials, and also to some extent by the prime.
 If a bell is thick and heavy the upper partials are flattened and this flattens the note we hear.

 This paper is in two parts.
 First, the evidence from the peals of bells is presented.
 Then, what evidence I am aware of on historical tuning methods is reviewed in the light of this analysis.